iglee/personal-web/readme.md

 # Personal website
-Designed and created a personal website for portfolio!
+Designed and created a simple personal website for profile, projects, resume, etc.!